-- Click the Step 3 button to select the type of backup you wish to perform. - Select from All selected files or New and changed files only. - If you selected New and changed files only, you have to select from either Differential or Incremental options.
+- 1. Click the Step 3 button to select the type of backup you wish to perform. - 2.
+Select from All selected files or New and changed files only. - If you selected New and changed files only, you have to select from either Differential or Incremental options.
 You may click the Options button for advanced features.

-See Chapter 4: Choosing a Backup Method for explanations of the terms.
+See Chapter 4: Backup Options, or Backup Options: Type Tab for explanations of the terms.